-The Corporation of the District of Summerland Notes to the Consolidated Financial Statements For the year ended December 31, 2015
+The Corporation of the District of Summerland Notes to the Consolidated Financial Statements

 (c) Revenue recognition

 Taxation revenues are recorded on an accrual basis and recognized as revenue in the year they are levied.
 Charges for electric, sewer and water usage are recorded as user fees when the service or product is provided.
 Connection fee revenues are recognized when the connection has been established.
 Sales of service and other revenue is recognized when the service or product is provided.